joshuamiron/labMoviesApp/README.md

     + Tagging / untagging functionality for both Favourites and My Playlist across all pages.
     + Pagination for all list views
 + Enhanced Details views :
-    + Added a horizontally scrolling strip of "Similar Movies" to Movies.
-Movies are represented by smaller versions of movie cards and can be tagged or clicked for a details page.
     + Added a horizontally scrolling strip of posters to Movies.
 Posters can be clicked to be enlarged.
+    + Added a horizontally scrolling strip of movie's cast to Movies, using a small version of the person card.
+Card lists the actor's name and role in the movie, and can be tagged as favourite and links to the person's detail page.
+    + Added a horizontally scrolling strip of "Similar Movies" to Movies, using a small version of the movie card.
+Movie be tagged for Playlist or clicked for a details page.
-    + Added Person Details view, also with a horizontally scrolling strip of additional profile pictures.
-Pictures can be clicked to be enlarged.
+    + Added Person Details view, also with a horizontally scrolling strip of additional profile pictures and the person's movie roles.
+Pictures can be clicked to be enlarged, and movies can be added to Playlist and link to the movie's detail page.
++ Additional data hyperlinking includes
+    + Similar Movies from Movie Details page
+    + Movie cast from Movie Details page
+    + Person credits from Person Details page
-+ Additional data hyperlinking includes Similar Movies, homepages appended to the movie overview or person bio, with logic to only show hyperlink if a homepage exists.
+    + External homepages appended to the movie overview or person bio, with logic to only show hyperlink if a homepage exists.
 + Enhanced filtering and sorting:
     + Added filtering by year and sorting by either title or user rating to movies.
     + Added filtering by name and sorting by either name or popularity to people.